Cricket World Cup Trivia

 - Sri Lanka, who co-hosted the 1996 Cricket World Cup, was the first host nation to win the tournament (although the final was played in Pakistan).
 In 2011, India, who were also co-hosts for that year, won the tournament.

 - On 18 Mar 2011 Australia ended a 34-match World Cup streak without a loss.
 During this period, which started on May 27, 1999, they won 32 matches, while one was tied and one was a no-result.

-- The 2019 World Cup is the first to be contested without all of the Test playing nations being present (in 2018 Ireland and Afghanistan were added to the list of Test playing nations, making to a total of 12, however the tournament was reduced to only 10 teams)
+- The 2019 World Cup was the first to be contested without all of the Test playing nations being present (in 2018 Ireland and Afghanistan were added to the list of Test playing nations, making to a total of 12, however the tournament was reduced to only 10 teams).

 - Six nations to have appeared at all World Cup Tournaments (Australia, England, India, New Zealand, Pakistan and Sri Lanka).
 The West Indies appeared in the first 12 tournaments, but failed to qualify for the 2023 World Cup.